ballerina-platform/ballerina-lang/docs/tutorials/create-archive.md

 Now that you have declared the package name for the program, you can build the archive.

 ## Creating the archive
 To create the archive, you will use the `ballerina build` command followed by the archive type (`service` or `main`), specify one or more packages to include in the archive, and optionally specify the output name to give the archive file.
 When you specify the package name in this command, note that you will use slashes instead of periods to delineate the path, such as `samples/helloWorldService` instead of `samples.helloWorldService`.
-If you don't specify an output name for the archive file, the last part of the package name is used as the name, e.g., helloWorldService.bsz.
+If you don't specify an output name for the archive file, the last part of the package name is used as the name, e.g., `helloWorldService.bsz`.
 In this tutorial, we will name it `hello.bsz`.

 Let's create the archive.